polkadot-fellows/RFCs/text/0057-stateful-multisig-pallet.md

 #### Stateless Multisig

-We refer to current [multisig pallet in polkadot-sdk](https://github.com/paritytech/polkadot-sdk/tree/master/substrate/frame/multisig) because the multisig account is only created in the state when a proposal is made and is deleted after the proposal is executed or canceled.
-Although deriving the account is determinsitc it relies on exact users and thershold to derive it.
+We refer to current [multisig pallet in polkadot-sdk](https://github.com/paritytech/polkadot-sdk/tree/master/substrate/frame/multisig) because the multisig account is only derived and not stored in the state.
+Although deriving the account is determinsitc as it relies on exact users (sorted) and thershold to derive it.
 This does not allow for control over the multisig account.
 It's also tightly coupled to exact users and threshold.
 This makes it hard for an organization to manage existing accounts and to change the threshold or add/remove owners.

 We believe as well that the stateless multisig is not efficient in terms of block footprint as we'll show in the performance section.

 #### Pure Proxy

-Pure proxy can acheive having the determinstic multisig account from different users but it's unneeded complexity as a way around the limitations of the current multisig pallet.
+Pure proxy can achieve having a stored and determinstic multisig account from different users but it's unneeded complexity as a way around the limitations of the current multisig pallet.
+It doesn't also have the same fine grained control over the multisig account.

 ### Requirements